-Drawings: Cheryl Lucente
+Drawings by Cheryl Lucente

 TO THIS POINT

-Hernando de Soto re-entered Georgia from Chattanooga, "On Tuesday (July 13, 1540) they crossed another river (South Chickamauga Creek, camping near Fort Oglethorpe, Georgia), and on Wednesday another large river (West Chickamauga Creek), and they slept in Tasqui (Lafayette)...
+Hernando de Soto re-entered Georgia, southbound from Chattanooga, Tennessee, "...on Tuesday (July 13, 1540) they crossed another river (South Chickamauga Creek, camping below today's Fort Oglethorpe, Georgia), and on Wednesday another large river (West Chickamauga Creek), and they slept in Chisca (Lafayette)...
 On Thursday they went to another small town (above Trion) and passed other towns, and on Friday the Governor entered in Coosa..."
-R at Summerville, located beside Pigeon Mountain (photo above). "...one of the best and most abundant provinces we found..."
+R at Summerville, next to the Chattooga River below Pigeon Mountain (photo above). "...one of the best and most abundant provinces we found..."
 B DeSoto timed his arrival there on the weekend of Full Moon for the safety it afforded. © 1993, University of Alabama Press

 You can read the translated details of North Georgia's Conquest